-After Miguel sang “Remember Me” to Grandma Coco and made the whole world cry in 2017, it was over.
+After Miguel crooned “Remember Me” to Grandma Coco and made the whole world cry in 2017, it was over.

-Mexico’s Day of the Dead and its imagery officially crossed into the American mainstream last year.
-It was long coming, and overall I welcome it: at a time when the sitting president refers to Mexicans as a threat to Americans, positive popular images and themes related to our neighboring country and the root of many of our lives can't be anything but good.
+Mexico’s Day of the Dead and its imagery officially crossed into the American mainstream that year.
+It was long coming, and overall I welcome it: at a time when the former (and possibly future) president refers to Mexicans as a threat to Americans, positive popular images and themes related to our neighboring country and the root of many of our lives can't be anything but good.

-Anyone can relate to the concept of honoring one's ancestors, and that's why anyone can celebrate Day of the Dead.
+Anyone can relate to the concept of honoring one's ancestors, which is why anyone can celebrate Day of the Dead.

 You can fume and feel holier-than-thou all you want about it because there are certainly debatable consequences, as we’ve seen with St. Patrick’s Day and Cinco de Mayo.
 Often the best defense of a valued tradition is to practice it without fail to its purest intent—no matter how anyone else might butcher or exploit it.

 But you don’t have a lot of time.
-Your ofrenda ("offering") should already be up.
+Your ofrenda ("offering") will need to go up ASAP.
 If it isn't, Angelenos of true mettle have just some hours to go to get their stuff together and leave something out for their departed on November 1 and 2.

 Here’s what you need to complete a Dia de los Muertos ofrenda today, in broad strokes.
 Most of these items will be available at any Latin supermarket like Northgate or Superior, at swap meets, or at markets like El Mercadito in Boyle Heights.